GeoscienceAustralia/dea-cogger/README.md

       nonpym_list:               A list of keywords of bands which don't require resampling(optional)
       white_list:                A list of keywords of bands to be converted (optional)
       black_list:                A list of keywords of bands excluded in cog convert (optional)

+Note: `nonpym_list` contains the key words of the band names which one doesn't want to generate overviews.
+      This element cannot be used with other products as this 'cause it will match as *source*'.
+      For most products, this element is not needed.
+So far, only fractional cover percentile use this.
 ```
 ##### What to set for predictor and resampling: